 Then, when the ham is done, set it between the two bottles for a beautiful and gorgeous holiday table.
 We even brought out our fancy wine glasses for a real festive feel!

-Once you get the glass bottles stuffed with the pretty lights, just set the table with your delicious ham and those festive Coke bottles for the perfect holiday tablescape.
+Once you get the glass bottles stuffed with the pretty lights, just set the table with your delicious ham.
+Those festive Coke bottles will be the perfect holiday tablescape.

 - 1 bone-in fully cooked ham

 - 1/2 cup Dijon Mustard